 Nearly the full cross-product to explore; only a handful of the combinations are ruled out mathematically.
-Models like GloVe and word2vec offer packaged solutions to design/weighting/reduction.
+Models like GloVe and word2vec offer packaged solutions to design/weighting/reduction and reduce the importance of the choice of comparison method.

 Designs